ec769/ZS-evalanalysis-ACE/README.md

 This is the repository for the paper: Evaluating Zero-Shot Event Structures: Recommendations for Automatic Content Extraction (ACE) Annotations.

-We adapted much of Wadden et al's pre-processing; thanks a lot to the authors.
+We adapted much of Wadden et al's pre-processing; thanks a lot to the authors!

-The repository contains code for the full analyses in the paper (provided the same pre-processing).
+The repository contains code for the full analyses in the paper.

 To run the code, set up a virtualenv that uses an old version of Spacy.